Are lithium-ion solar batteries the best energy storage option?

-Lithium ion batteries can store more power without taking up as much space as a lead acid battery, which is great for homes where space is limited.
+Lithium-ion batteries can store more power without taking up as much space as lead-acid batteries, which is great for homes where space is limited.

 Not having to worry about regular maintenance is one of those advantages that you just can’t put a price on.

-Lithium ion solar batteries do not require maintenance like flooded lead acid batteries do.
+Lithium-ion solar batteries do not require as much maintenance as flooded lead-acid batteries do.

-Lithium ion batteries run a higher risk of thermal runaway, which means they catch on fire.
-However, this risk of a properly installed lithium ion solar battery is slim to none.
+Lithium-ion batteries run a higher risk of thermal runaway, which means they catch on fire.
+However, the risk of a properly installed lithium ion solar battery is slim to none.